Excerion/excerion.github.io/blog/_posts/2018-02-14-my-experience-at-FOSDEM.markdown

 [Picture of libre exams here]
 *Even the exams are libre!*

+The Tor talk was another highlight for me.
+I've seen their talks on Youtube before, and as I'm used to from them, they had a great, personable speaker, and the content was interesting, accessible to non-technical audiences, and important from a societal point of view.

 - Libre exams pun
 - Perfectly fine for less technical minded people.